brandonFoundery/ByteForge/Requirements_Generation_System/fy-wb-midway-docs/docs/uiux/uiux_spec_interactions.md

 # Interaction Flows and User Journeys

-This document defines the interaction patterns, user flows, and state management for the FY.WB.Midway platform.
+This document defines the interaction patterns, user flows, and state management for the LSOMigrator platform.

 ## Primary User Flows